ClintH/ixfx-docs/src/pages/flow/stateMachine.md

 }]
 ```

+Note: The use of `if` and `then` for the handlers shouldn't be mistaken for regular Javascript `if .. else` control structures.

-It could alternatively be an array of functions, which return the same kind of object.
+The `then` field can be an array of functions, all of which return the same kind of object.
 When the handler is run, it executes these functions to determine what to do.
 Functions defined under `then` don't have to return a value - they could just be things you want to run when the state machine is in that state.

 ```js
 const handlers = [{